Liza Featherstone: Career

 From 2013 to 2015, Featherstone held the Belle Zeller visiting chair in public policy at Brooklyn College.
-She teaches at NYU and Columbia's School of International Public Affairs.
+She teaches at New York University and Columbia's School of International Public Affairs.

 Featherstone's writing has appeared in Lingua Franca, San Francisco Bay Guardian, Left Business Observer, Dissent, Sydney Morning Herald, Columbia Journalism Review, The New York Times, The Washington Post, Newsday, In These Times, Ms., Salon.com, Nerve, Us, Nylon, and Rolling Stone.

 Featherstone has also written several books.
 She is the author of Divining Desire: Focus Groups and the Culture of Consultation, published by OR Books, a popular history of the focus group that situates it in a political context and examines its relationship to democracy.
 Featherstone is also the co-author of Students Against Sweatshops: The Making of a Movement (2002).
 In 2004, she published Selling Women Short: The Landmark Battle for Workers' Rights at Wal-Mart, a history of Dukes vs. Wal-Mart, the largest civil rights class-action suit in history.

 Personal life

 Featherstone lives in Brooklyn and is married to economics journalist Doug Henwood.
 They have a son.
+She is a member of the Democratic Socialists of America.